RyanCavanaugh/writing/Next Steps for DefinitelyTyped.md

 Finally, during the transitional phase, the TypeScript team will perform weekly merges from the `master` branch to the `2.0` branch.
-This will continue until 6 weeks after the 2.0 TypeScript release.
+This will continue until 6 weeks after the 2.0 TypeScript release;
+  see "timeline" section below.

 ## Clearer Ownership